Note 1:

 IT IS IN THE INTEREST OF COMPETITORS TO FAMILIARISE THEMSELVES WITH THESE RULES.
 THE FESTIVAL EXECUTIVE CANNOT ACCEPT ANY RESPONSIBILITY FOR MISINTERPRETATION.

-Entries received at Arklow Music Festival Office, 3rd Floor, Bridgewater Shopping Centre, Arklow, Co.
-Wicklow.
-Tel:(085) 8556686 will incur an administration fee of €1.50 per entrant.
+Entries received at Arklow Music Festival Office, 3rd Floor, Bridgewater Centre, North Quay, Arklow, Co.
+Wicklow will incur an administration fee of €1.50 per entrant.

-3. Entries for all competitions, MUST reach the registrar NOT LATER THAN 16th January, 2023.
-Entries will be accepted after that date and up to 23rd January, 2023 on PAYMENT OF DOUBLE FEES.
-NO ENTRIES WILL BE ACCEPTED AFTER 16th JANUARY, 2023.
+3. Entries for all competitions, MUST reach the registrar NOT LATER THAN 16th January 2024.
+Entries will be accepted up to 23rd January 2024 on PAYMENT OF DOUBLE FEES.
+NO ENTRIES WILL BE ACCEPTED AFTER 23rd January.
 UNDER NO CIRCUMSTANCES WILL FEES BE RETURNED.

 4. The time shown on the competitors notification will be the scheduled time at which the session commences.
 The Executive reserve the right to change the VENUE, TIME, or ORDER of Competitions where necessity dictates.